Probing long-lived axions at the KOTO experiment: Introduction

 \section{Introduction}

-Rare Kaon decays are a well-known test of the Standard Model~(SM) and serve as a very sensitive probe of New Physics~(NP).
-Two golden channels are $K^+\to \pi^+\nu\bar{\nu}$ and $K_L\to \pi^0 \nu\bar{\nu}$, which are very rare decays with branching ratio (BR) at $\sim10^{-11}$ level.
-The NA62~\cite{NA62:2017rwk} and KOTO~\cite{Yamanaka:2012yma} experiments aim at measuring these BRs for the first time, with the latest results given in~\cite{NA62:2021zjw,KOTO:2020prk}.
-Besides testing the SM, including the Grossman-Nir bound~\cite{Grossman:1997sk}, these measurements probe feebly interacting particles~(FIPs) which contribute to the $K\to \pi + \,{\rm invisible}$ decay, see \eg{} the recent review~\cite{Goudzovski:2022vbt}.
+Rare kaon decays are a well-known test of the Standard Model~(SM) and serve as a very sensitive probe of new physics~(NP).
+Two golden channels are $K^+\to \pi^+\nu\bar{\nu}$ and $K_L\to \pi^0 \nu\bar{\nu}$, which are very rare decays with a branching ratio (BR) at the $\sim10^{-11}$ level.
+The NA62~\cite{NA62:2017rwk} and KOTO~\cite{Yamanaka:2012yma} experiments aim at measuring these BRs for the first time, with the latest results given in Refs.~\cite{NA62:2021zjw,KOTO:2020prk}.
+Besides testing the SM, including the Grossman-Nir bound~\cite{Grossman:1997sk}, these measurements probe feebly interacting particles~(FIPs) which contribute to the $K\to \pi + \,{\rm invisible}$ decay see, \eg{} the recent review in Ref.~\cite{Goudzovski:2022vbt}.

 Both KOTO and NA62 are based on proton-fixed targets, with $30\,\GeV$ and $400\,\GeV$ beams, respectively, and far detection systems.
-They can effectively serve as beam-dump experiments probing NP without relying on Kaon decays since NP particles can be produced already in the target.
-This was pointed out in Ref.~\cite{Dobrich:2015jyk} in the context of NA62 by using a special running mode of the experiment, see also~\cite{Dobrich:2019dxc}.
-This beam-dump potential was pointed out as a possible explanation for the three candidate events in the KOTO 2019 data~\cite{Kitahara:2019lws}.
+They can effectively serve as beam dump experiments probing NP without relying on kaon decays, since NP particles can be produced already in the target.
+This was pointed out in Ref.~\cite{Dobrich:2015jyk} in the context of NA62 by using a special running mode of the experiment; see also Ref.~\cite{Dobrich:2019dxc}.
+This beam dump potential was pointed out as a possible explanation for the three candidate events in the KOTO 2019 data~\cite{Kitahara:2019lws}.

-In this work, we study the potential of the KOTO experiment to serve as a proton beam-dump for sub-GeV NP searches.
-Unlike NA62, KOTO can probe long-lived new particles in a di-gamma final state during its Kaon physics running without needing a dedicated trigger or run, in a completely parasitic scheme, see Fig.~\ref{fig:illustration}.
-This limitation is caused by the NA62 trigger requiring the presence of a Kaon in the standard data-taking.
-Due to the differences in the beam energy and other geometrical factors, we expect that KOTO will explore a different region of the parameter space than NA62 and past proton beam-dump experiments.
-In particular, we show that the future run of KOTO can search for NP particles, which are associated with solutions to the Strong CP problem.
+In this work, we study the potential of the KOTO experiment to serve as a proton beam dump for sub-GeV NP searches.
+Unlike NA62, KOTO can probe long-lived new particles in a digamma final state during its kaon physics running without needing a dedicated trigger or run, in a completely parasitic scheme; see Fig.~\ref{fig:illustration}.
+This limitation is caused by the NA62 trigger requiring the presence of a kaon in the standard data-taking.
+Due to the differences in the beam energy and other geometrical factors, we expect that KOTO will explore a different region of the parameter space than NA62 and past proton beam dump experiments.
+In particular, we show that the future run of KOTO can search for NP particles, which are associated with solutions to the strong $CP$ problem.